Rates, discounts and monetary transactions

 85

-After the deed is executed, each party to the deed receives a digital copy in their My Notary File.
-We don't charge for this.
+Each party to the deed receives a digital true copy of it after a deed has been executed in the My Notary File.
+We don't charge anything for that.

-If you would like to receive a hard copy of the statement immediately upon passing, we will charge you for each statement.
+If you wish to receive a true copy in hard copy immediately upon execution, we will charge you for each true copy.

 40